Regional Gap Year

 If you don’t have any experience, this could be a great way of getting some real-life job skills, experiencing the extraordinary and adding something meaningful to your CV.
 There is so much to see and do in regional NSW so don’t wait, start planning your journey today.

-Check out the range of industries and job sites on this website and register your interest with the employers on the site.
+Check out the range of industries and job sites on this website and register your interest with the employers on their site.
 Have a simple CV prepared.
+If you need help with this, have a look at support services here.

-The majority of jobs do not require previous experience or skills, but some do.
+Lots of jobs do not require previous experience or skills, but some do.
+Read more about training and study.

 Use #RegionalGapYearNSW to share your story.